jibsen/yamltotm/README.md

 Usage
 -----

+The scripts are written for Python 3, and use [PyYAML](http://pyyaml.org/).

 `yamltotm.py` takes one or more YAML files and generates a tmTheme file.
 An optional dictionary can be provided.